Slug – Banana Slug

 Ariolimax

-Banana slugs have been the iconic mascot of the University of California, Santa Cruz since 1986.
+In addition to being California’s State Slug, banana slugs have been the iconic mascot of the University of California, Santa Cruz since 1986.

 Explore our State Symbols